How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 run_deployment_workflow

-The DevOps Handbook emphasizes the importance of creating “deployment pipelines” with clear stage gates.
-This pattern has helped me ensure that critical operations like database migrations only proceed after safety measures like backups are in place.
+It is good practice to create deployment pipelines with clear stage gates.
+This pattern ensures that critical operations like database migrations only proceed after safety measures like backups are in place.

-After implementing automation across various environments, I’ve identified several powerful use cases where advanced Bash scripting techniques for automation shine:
+Across various environments, several powerful use cases stand out where advanced Bash scripting techniques for automation shine:

 1. System Configuration Management